You can use

 - If it is not already displayed, select your desired project from the Projects menu in the navigation bar.

-- If the Clusters page is not already displayed, click Clusters in the sidebar.
+- If the Database Deployments page is not already displayed, click Database in the sidebar.

 Choose Command Line Tools for your desired cluster.¶